freenas/freenas-docs/userguide/storage.rst

 data and replicate these copies to a remote system.

 Replications require a source system with datset snapshots and a destination that can store the copied data.
-Remote replications also require a saved :ref:`SSH Connection <SSH Connections>` between the source and destination systems.
+Remote replications require a saved :ref:`SSH Connection <SSH Connections>` on the source system and the destination system must be configured to allow :ref:`SSH` connections.
+Replications to the local system do not require configuring SSH.

 First-time replication tasks can take a long time to complete as the entire dataset snapshot must be copied to the destination system.